The Day of Pentecost (June 5, 2022)

-A few weeks ago, I asked a series of very serious questions of our one Junior Confirmand, the same questions, by the way, that are also asked of any adults wishing to join our church.
-These questions give the newly instructed the opportunity to confess Jesus Christ as his Savior, as well as give testimony that what he has learned about Him, most specifically from The Small Catechism, is faithful to the Holy Scriptures and is true.
+A few weeks ago, through a series of questions they were asked, our Junior Confirmands were given the opportunity to confess Jesus Christ as their Savior, as well as give testimony that what they had learned about Him, most specifically from The Small Catechism, is faithful to the Holy Scriptures and is true.

 This is no small thing!
 Listen to what Jesus declares about such a confessing of Him.
 He says, “Everyone who shall confess Me before men, I will also confess him before My Father who is in heaven” (Matt.
 10:32).
-How fantastic is this!
-What utter joy and comfort for all who publicly confess Jesus.
-Imagine: Jesus confessing you; telling the whole world, as well as all who dwell in heaven, that you are His.
+What utter joy and comfort this is for all who publicly confess Jesus!
+Imagine: Jesus very publicly telling the whole world, as well as all who dwell in heaven, that you are His.
 What could be of more eternal comfort!

-But one question I do not ask Confirmands, or for that matter anyone, is this: “Do you love Jesus?”
-Now, I’m sure that in some corners of the Christian community for me not to ask them; “Do you love Jesus?” would be tantamount to heresy and an utter offense to God.
+But, as Lutherans, one question we do not ask Confirmands, or for that matter anyone, is this: “Do you love Jesus?”
+Now, you can be certain that in some corners of the Christian community this would be tantamount to heresy and an utter offense to God.
 After all, in the accepted paradigm of many today the confession of love for Jesus is the very heart and soul of what it takes to be a true believer… a true disciple of Jesus.

 I’m afraid, however, as they say, talk is cheap!
 Anyone one of us can say, “I love Jesus.”
 But what do we really mean by it?
 Do we even know or confess the real Jesus, the Jesus of the Bible, or just some Jesus we have created for ourselves?
 And what do you and I mean by the word love?
 Does it conform to Jesus’ own definition of what love of Him really is?